dkessner/APCS_2021-22/doc/class_info.md

 You will also have at least one larger coding project, which you will present at STEM + Arts Galleries and/or the SPARC Celebration.

-Your grade will be determined by your assignments, quizzes , and project(s) (in roughly equal proportions).
+Your grade will be determined by your assignments, quizzes, and project(s) (in roughly equal proportions).